FriendlyUser/chatgpt-blog-generator/output/books/done/flutter.md

 ---
 tags: ['bash']
-title: Introduction to Python by building Projects
+title: Introduction to Dart and Flutter
-description: Introduction to Python by building projects
+description: "Building Beautiful and Fast Mobile Apps with Dart and Flutter: A Comprehensive Guide for Beginners"
 pubDate: Fri, 14 December 2024
 layout: "@/templates/BasePost.astro"
 imgSrc: /imgs/2023/4279596222.png